 Elementary (6-12) Staff

-Director of Elementary Training
+Elementary Director of Training

 Originally from Connecticut, Elise came to Portland in 1980 to attend Reed College, graduating with a B.A. in Psychology.
 She earned her AMI Elementary diploma in 1987 and her Primary diploma in 2010, and had a Masters in Education from Loyola University Maryland.
 With twenty-one years of classroom experience, Elise has taught at both lower and upper elementary levels, and is an Oregon Registry Master Trainer.
 She is mother to Virginia and Sara, both Montessori educated, and wife to David Ayer, a Montessori primary/adolescent teacher and administrator.
 Elise and David were program developers and teachers for the Montessori Adolescent Project NW in Portland, and spent three years as resident faculty at the Hershey Montessori Farm School in Ohio.
 Elise worked for several summers at the NAMTA Orientation to Adolescence, has presented at AMI-EAA and NAMTA events, and served for six years on the board of the Oregon Montessori Association.
 In addition to her Montessori work, Elise has worked with families as a certified natural childbirth educator and doula.
 She is a spare-time novelist, lyricist and poet.
 Email Elise

 John was born and raised just north of Portland in Longview, Washington.
 He graduated from Reed College in 2010 as a Philosophy major.
 His previous work experience includes sound and video editing, website creation and management, and tutoring homeschooled children.
 John graduated from MNW’s first Elementary Course in 2013.
 He’s a storyteller and hobbyist who recently started bread baking, pizza making, and mushroom hunting.
 Email John